 To choose your perfect study abroad location, try narrowing down your options by region/continent (South America, Africa, Europe, Asia, Australia, or North America).
 Some of these might be more available to you than others depending on where your home university is located.
 Once you have your region down, try narrowing down based on the previously mentioned criteria (city size, language, etc.).
 This process should get you much closer to the perfect study abroad location for you.

 Price will vary greatly by the location, and especially by the length of the program.
 If you study abroad during the summer or winter break, the fees will be in addition to whatever tuition you already pay at your home university.
 If you choose to go abroad for a semester or year, the fee structure may be different.

 Many universities charge students their regular tuition fees, including merit scholarships and financial aid, so you don’t end up paying any more or less than you would if you were staying at your home campus (although not all universities use this fee structure, so be sure to check with your study abroad office).
 If your financial aid plan includes some form of work-study, the amount of aid you get that particular semester may be impacted unless they offer a work-study position abroad, which is unlikely.

 The costs that will vary for a semester-length program will be the fee for room and board.
 Even if your university allows you to continue paying your normal tuition fees, you’ll likely be paying the room and board abroad instead of what you’d normally pay at home.
-This means that if the cost of living is less in your study abroad location, you’ll probably pay less than you would at home (saving money!), but if the cost of living is more than it is at your home university than you’ll probably be paying more.
+This means that if the cost of living is less in your study abroad location, you’ll probably pay less than you would at home (saving money!), but if the cost of living is more than it is at your home university then you’ll probably be paying more.

 It’s likely that the cost of studying abroad will be the same or higher than if you were to spend the semester on your home campus after you factor in extra things like airfare and sightseeing.
 As study abroad is continuing to gain in popularity and universities are realizing the importance of it, the number of scholarship opportunities has grown.